rivas-lab/degas-risk/supplement/README.md

 - `spearmanr`: Spearman's rho (rank correlation) between PRS and dPRS and trait values

 Additional information on these measures, including covariate adjustment, can be found in the Methods section of our manuscript.

+### Supplementary Results

+We also computed DeGAs on an additional, publicly available [dataset](http://www.nealelab.is/blog/2017/7/19/rapid-gwas-of-thousands-of-phenotypes-for-337000-samples-in-the-uk-biobank).
+Please refer to the documentation in the `extra` folder for more details.